+4. The regulation shall become effective upon publication by posting and in the Commission's office for public inspection and copying during normal office hours, Monday through

-5. Copies of all regulations promulgated by the Commission shall be kept in the Commission's office for public inspection and copying during normal office hours, Monday through Friday, excluding holidays.
-Copies of all Tribal Council resolutions involving gaming or that affect gaming, shall be kept with documents in the Commission offices showing tribal laws and regulations in effect.
+5. Copies of all regulations promulgated by the Commission shall be kept gaming, shall be kept with documents in the Commission offices showing tribal laws and regulations in effect.

-6. Council approval is not necessary for any Commission rule or regulation to take effect, but the Council shall have the power, prior or subsequent to the effective date of the regulation, to modify or rescind any regulation.
+The Commission may receive comments from all interested parties.
+After to take effect, but the Council shall have the power, prior or subsequent to the effective date of the regulation, to modify or rescind any regulation.